Lack of ‘Political Will’ Impedes Progress in Public Institutions

 By Joaquin M. Sendolo

-An environmental laboratory expert, Berexford S. Jallah, has attributed the underperformance of most public corporations and agencies including the Environmental Protection Agency, (EPA) his workplace, to the lack of political will of the leader.
+An environmental laboratory expert, Bepexford S. Jallah, has attributed the underperformances of most public corporations and agencies including the Environmental Protection Agency, (EPA) his workplace, to the lack of political will of the leader.

 Presenting on “Land degradation and Management and the Environment at a two-day seminar held with Media Managers and Editors in Gbarnga, Bong County, Jallah said with the challenge posed by climate change due to man’s activities on the land, “It will take the political will of the leader to curb land degradation and deforestation to enhance a safe environment.”